Table of Contents

 Let’s dive in and take a look at what the US Navy Tuition Assistance program offers, who is eligible, which educational programs are covered, and how to take advantage of this valuable benefit.

-The following rates are effective immediately, and are in place from October 1, 2013, through September 30, 2014.
-The rates after that will depend on the approved Navy budget (though it looks like things will be the same in 2015).
+The following rates are effective immediately and are in place from October 1, 2020, through September 30, 2021.
+The rates after that will depend on the approved Navy budget.

 - $250.00 per semester hour, or

 - $166.67 per quarter hour, or

 - Limited to a fiscal year cap of 12 semester hours, 18 quarter hours, or 180 clock hours (or combination).
 The fiscal year cap applies to both TA and Navy College Program Afloat College Education (NCPACE) DL combined.

 - Limited to a lifetime cap of 120 semester hours, 180 quarter hours, 1800 clock hours (or combination).
 The lifetime credit cap applies to both TA and NCPACE DL combined.

 Note: The Navy often adjusts the annual credit hour limit.
 The previous rules had no cap, while others capped tuition assistance benefits at a maximum of 16 Semester Hours (24 Quarter Hours or 240 Clock Hours) per Fiscal Year.

 Navy personnel are responsible for any associated costs with their education above the $250 per credit hour limit and/or the $4,500 annual benefit limit.